garethjohnsdesign/reformation.studio/contact.md

     of your work.
 - title: Newsletter
   text: We would like to send you the news about our latest projects and studio culture.
 If you are interested, please follow the link and add your name on the list.
+- title: Colophon
+  text: "This website and the works shown here are Copyright © 2005 – 2017 Atelier Carvalho Bernau.
+This current version of our website is online since March 2014.
+Principal photography on this site is by Nadine Stijns.
+Some photography by us.
+Built by Atelier Carvalho Bernau, based on Emil Olsson’s Hi-Response.

+The typefaces used are Atlas Typewriter (everywhere), designed by Susana and Kai, and Lyon Display (in the Current Affairs section), designed by Kai.
+Both are available from Commercial Type."
 - title: Full time positions, freelancers and internships
   text: |-
     There are currently no permanent full-time positions available, but we do occasionally use freelancers and sometimes run paid internships.